 Buying a home is a big decision, and one of the most important elements to consider is whether you qualify for a mortgage loan.
 Lenders use a variety of factors to determine your eligibility, including your credit score, income, debt-to-income ratio, employment history, and down payment.
 Understanding these factors can help you determine if you’re ready to take the next step toward homeownership.

-Your credit score and history are one of the most important factors that lenders consider when determining your mortgage loan eligibility.
+Your credit score and history are two of the most important factors that lenders consider when determining your mortgage loan eligibility.
 Your credit score is a numerical representation of your creditworthiness, and it’s based on factors like your payment history, credit utilization, length of credit history, and types of credit.

 Lenders typically require a minimum credit score of 620, but a higher score can help you qualify for better interest rates and loan terms.
 Additionally, lenders will review your credit history to look for any red flags, such as missed payments or collections, that could indicate a higher risk of default.

-Income and Employment History.
+Income and Employment History

 Another key factor that lenders consider when determining your mortgage loan eligibility is your income and employment history.
 Lenders want to ensure that you have a stable source of income and that you can afford to make your mortgage payments.